- New Patient Center

 What other decisions do I need to make?

-While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as nail trimming, ear cleaning, or implanting an identification microchip.
-We will discuss these options at the time of admission for surgery.
+While your pet is under anesthesia, it is the ideal time to perform other minor procedures, such as a pedicure, ear cleaning, or implanting an identification microchip.
+We will provide an estimate for these extra services for you to review at the time of drop off.

-When you bring your pet in for surgery, we will need to 5 to 10 minutes of time to fill out paperwork and make decisions on the options available.
+When you bring your pet in for surgery, we will need about 5 to 10 minutes to fill out paperwork and make decisions on other options available at the time of surgery.
 When you pick up your pet after surgery you can also plan to spend about 10 minutes to go over your pet's home care needs.

-We will call you the night before your scheduled surgery appointment, to confirm the time you will be dropping your pet off and to answer any questions you might have.
-In the meantime, please don't hesitate to call us with any questions about your pet's health.
+We will call you the day before your scheduled surgery appointment, to discuss drop off time, go over fasting instructions and to answer any questions you might have.
+In the meantime, please don't hesitate to contact us with any questions about your pet's health or surgery.